MicrochipTech/PIC32MZW1_Workshop/02_overview/README.md

 - Obtain a development board with a supported Microchip 32-bit microcontroller.
 - Install the [XC32 Compiler Suite](https://www.microchip.com/mplab/compilers).
 - Install the [MPLAB® X IDE](https://www.microchip.com/mplab/mplab-x-ide).
-- From MPLAB® X IDE, install the MPLAB® Harmony 3 Configurator (MHC) plug-in.
+- From MPLAB® X IDE, install the MPLAB® Code Configurator (MCC) plug-in.
-- From MHC, download the minimum required packages.\
+- From MCC, download the minimum required packages.\
-The MHC provides a convenient downloader for cloning MPLAB® Harmony 3 packages.
+The MCC provides a convenient downloader for cloning MPLAB® Harmony 3 packages.
-- Use the MHC to create, configure, and generate a new project for your selected processor.
+- Use the MCC to create, configure, and generate a new project for your selected processor.
 - Program, debug, and execute your embedded software.

 Check out the [Getting Started Video](https://youtu.be/5nt3D-Cmbus).